RabbitMQ Integration

 | Downlink topic | Routing key used when publishing downlink messages to the exchange.
 Required when a downlink converter is configured. |

 | Exchange name | Exchange ThingsBoard publishes downlink messages to.
-Leave empty to use the RabbitMQ default exchange (amq.default). |
+Leave empty to use the RabbitMQ default exchange (amq.default), which routes to the queue whose name matches the routing key. |

 | Virtual host | RabbitMQ virtual host.
 Default: /.
-Change this if your broker uses isolated virtual hosts (e.g. CloudAMQP sets it to the instance username). |
+On CloudAMQP this equals the instance username. |

 | Connection timeout, ms | Maximum time to wait for an AMQP connection to be established.
 Default: 60000. |

-| Handshake timeout, ms | Maximum time for the AMQP protocol handshake after TCP connection.
+| Handshake timeout, ms | Maximum time for the AMQP protocol handshake after the TCP connection.
 Default: 10000. |

-| Poll interval, ms | How often ThingsBoard polls the queue for new messages.
+| Poll interval, ms | How often the integration polls the queue for new messages.
 Default: 5000. |

-| Metadata | Key-value pairs injected into every uplink message as integrationMetadata in the converter script. |
+| Metadata | Additional key-value pairs injected into every uplink message as integrationMetadata in the converter script. |

-When enabled, ThingsBoard generates an Integration key and Integration secret that allow the integration to run as a separate process outside the ThingsBoard cluster — useful when the broker is only reachable from a restricted network.
-See Remote Integration.
+| Execute Remotely | When enabled, ThingsBoard generates an Integration key and Integration secret, letting the integration run as a separate process outside the ThingsBoard cluster — useful when the broker is only reachable from a restricted network.
+See Remote Integration. |

 - Open the Management UI, go to Queues and Streams, and click the tb-uplink queue.